ImageMagick/Usage-Markdown/canvas/index.md

 Again as you can see, mid-tone colors will generate more varieties of color in the resulting image, than a extreme color, like black, white, or yellow.

-The '`grey`' plasma in the above is particularly nice giving a iridescent 'mother-of-pearl' like effect, basically as grey has total freedom in the colors that the "`plasma:`" will generate.
+The '`grey`' plasma in the above is particularly nice giving an iridescent 'mother-of-pearl' like effect, basically as grey has total freedom in the colors that the "`plasma:`" will generate.

 Normalizing a prefect 50% grey plasma will produce a particularly uniform multi-color plasma image, over the full range of colors, including white and black.